-10. Monitoring and Review
+9. Monitoring and Review

 The Head monitors the effectiveness of this policy on a regular basis.
-The Head keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded.
+The School has a register of sanctions, and the Head keeps a record of any student who is suspended for a fixed-term, or who is permanently excluded.

 It is the responsibility of the Head to ensure that the school policy is administered fairly and consistently.
 Particular attention is paid to matters of racial equality.
-No pupil is treated unfairly because of race or ethnic background.
+No student is treated unfairly because of race or ethnic background.

-Date Position Name of Reviewer Date of Next Review January 2020 Headmistress Mrs Anna Wright January 2021 January 2020 Proprietor Mr A. Khan January 2021
+Date of Review Position Name of Reviewer Date of Next Review August 2023 Headteacher Mrs A Wright August 2024 August 2023 Proprietor Mr A. Khan August 2024